ArnaudBelcour/bigecyhmm/README.md

 - `--abundance-file`: an abundance file containing the abundance of the organisms associated with the protein sequences given as input in different samples.
 - `--measure-file`: a measurement file containing the measures of metabolites of the biogeochemical cycle in different samples.
-- `--esmecata`: by giving an esmecata output folder, `bigecyhmm_custom` maps taxon_id to organism names to associate organism abundance with esmecata predicitons.
+- `--esmecata`: by giving an EsMeCaTa output folder, `bigecyhmm_custom` maps taxon_id to organism names to associate organism abundance with EsMeCaTa predictions.
 - `-m`: JSON file containing gene associated with protein motifs to check for predictions.
 This verification comes from the [METABOLIC article](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01213-8#Sec2) (you can find information about it, in the section `Motif validation`).
 The protein motif corresponds to a regex associated with amnio-acids or `X` (the latter being any amino-acid).
 The idea of this verification is to check if an expected amino-acid motif is present in the sequence matching the associated HMM.
 You can see an example file in the test folder ([motif.json](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/test/input_data/motif.json)).
 The name of the gene corresponds to the name of its HMM.
 If no file is given, it will be using the default ones from METABOLIC (you can find it [here](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/bigecyhmm/__init__.py#L39) as a dicitonary).
 - `-p`: JSON file containing association between two genes to check for predictions.
 This verification comes from the [METABOLIC article](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01213-8#Sec2) (you can find information about it, in the section `Motif validation`).
 It ensures that a sequence is properly associated with a specific HMM and not to anotehr yet similar HMM.
 An example file can be found in the test folfer ([motif_pair.json](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/test/input_data/motif_pair.json)).
 It contains association between two gene names.
 The HMM search results of the sequence against these two gnee profiles are compared to find the one with a better score.
 The name of the gene corresponds to the name of its HMM.
 If no file is given, it will be using the default ones from METABOLIC (you can find it [here](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/bigecyhmm/__init__.py#L50) as a dicitonary).